realA10001986/Dash-Gauges/README.md

 #### Connecting to a WiFi network

+As long as the device is unconfigured, it creates a WiFi network of its own named "DG-AP".
+This is called "Access point mode", or "AP-mode".

+It is ok to leave the Dash Gauges in this mode, especially if it run stand-alone.
+In a typical home setup and/or if you also have a [Time Circuits Display](https://tcd.out-a-ti.me), however, you might want to connect the Dash Gauges to a WiFi network (in case of using it together with a TCD: to the same WiFi network the TCD is connected to).
+If you have your Dash Gauges, along with a Time Circuits Display, mounted in a car, you might want to connect the Dash Gauges to the TCD's very own WiFi network "TCD-AP"; see [here](#car-setup).

-If you want to connect your Dash Gauges to your WiFi network, click on "Configure WiFi".
+In order to connect your Dash Gauges to a WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.

-Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
+    (Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).

-After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
-If that fails, it will again start in access point mode.

 If the device is inaccessible as a result of incorrect static IPs,
 - power-down the device,
 - hold the Time Travel button,
 - power-up the device (while still holding the Time Travel button)